 Needless to say, this will affect the speed of your site considerably.
 Probably, you don’t need all of these modules activated.
 So we will make sure to see how you can disable the modules you’re not using and keep only the modules you need.

-To give you a clear idea of what to expect from Jetpack, here is a list of all the modules that is it offering with our recommendation for each one of them.
+To give you a clear idea of what to expect from Jetpack, here is a list of all the modules that is it offering with my recommendation for each one of them.

 Customize the design of your site, without modifying the original code of the theme.

-– No need to use this feature, you can use it as a better and lighter alternative a plugin to generate the child theme like “Child Theme Configurator” where you can add your custom changes.
-We have a full article on the subject.
+– No need to use this feature, you can use it as a better and lighter alternative to a plugin to generate the child theme like “Child Theme Configurator” where you can add your custom changes.

 Single Sign On